PedroZappa/42_minitalk/README.md

 > * `SA_RESTART` : provides BSD compatible behaviour allowing certain system calls to be restartable across signals.

-Prints the `server`'s' `pid` to `stdout` and enters an infinite loop, listening for a signal to catch.
+Then the `server` prints its `pid` to `stdout` and enters an infinite loop, listening for a signal to catch.
 ```c
 ft_print_pid();
 while (1)